IdealisticAI/Documentation/BigManage.md

 ### Toggling voice replies
 > Specify whether you want to enable or disable voice replies.
 You can explicitly set the status or simply toggle it.
 For example, you could tell BigManage: “Enable voice replies”, “Disable voice replies”, or “Toggle voice replies.”

+## Software Training
+##### Software training allows BigManage to minimize the need for repeated prompts and instead focus directly on the information you provide—whether in text, audio, or file format.
+This is especially valuable when getting started.
+By enabling training and supplying key details about your company, BigManage quickly learns and organizes the information for you, saving significant time compared to entering each detail through individual prompts.
+### Toggling software training
+> Specify whether you want to enable or disable software training.
+You can explicitly set the status or simply toggle it.
+For example, you could tell BigManage: “Enable software training”, “Disable software training”, or “Toggle software training.”

 ## Reminders
 ##### Reminders notify the company, specific positions or individual members about important tasks or events.
 They can be set to occur once, multiple times or on a regular schedule.
 ### Creating a reminder for the company